Surfing is one of life’s greatest joys. It is a pure embodiment of fun on this planet, and you get one hell of a stoke from it.

 The most important thing to remember if you want to learn to surf is to paddle out in the right conditions.

-If you are just starting out, find a beach that is sheltered with a sandy bottom.
+If you are just starting, find a beach that is sheltered with a sandy bottom.
 A sheltered beach typically has less wind and less swell coming through.
-If you are just learning, you are going to fall and you don’t want to be falling on rocks or reef.
+If you are just learning, you are going to fall and you don’t want to be falling on rocks or reefs.

 2 | Find the Right Size Wave